guppykang/ServerlessNodejs/README.md

+For personal use, must change now.json to be yours, setup now login , and setup the now sercrets for a database (in my case a mongodb)

 Zeit backend service in Microservices directory
 Must create own .env file on your own.
 Ask admins for .env file for local development